-One of the most popular and simple looking interior window trim is the craftsman style.
-This is one of the most common type of window trims, because it is easy to install and affordable.
-This simple design of trim can be seen reflected in various types of modern houses.
-In this style, the lintel (horizontal beam) used is mostly wider than a typical molding, and has a mitered molding which is fastened to the very top.
+This simplistic design is implemented in numerous households wherein the lintel (horizontal beam) used is wider than a typical molding which is mitered and fastened to the very top.
 This gives a regal effect to the window.
 Sides of the window trim and the bottom end of the window trim can be mixed with fluted pieces or with a plain piece at the bottom.